Keep kids learning with daily schedules and activities. Go to Wide Open School

 Since the terms of service specify Bitmoji is for users over 13 (and some of the content is for more mature audiences), it's best saved for high school students.
 Teachers, though, will also find it useful.
 Students can create their own Bitmoji to use as a profile image rather than using their actual picture, as a digital safety measure.
 Teachers can use encouraging Bitmoji messages, delivered by their custom avatar, to give students feedback on assignments or in email messages or to send playful well wishes for birthdays or other achievements.
-Students could create Bitmojis to represent characters in books or films in an ELA classroom or make a modern version of a historical figure in a social studies classroom.
-Bitmoji images can be saved as image files and placed into documents, emails, or websites or added directly from a Chrome extension.
+Students could create Bitmoji images to represent characters in books or films in an ELA classroom or make a modern version of a historical figure in a social studies classroom.
+Students could respond to literature or other texts using Bitmoji.
+Bitmoji images can be placed into documents, emails, or websites or added directly from a Chrome extension.
 Of course, Bitmoji's most popular use may be for community-building, stress-relieving teacher-to-teacher communication via private text messaging.Continue reading Show less